-We decided that, for the first two weeks, I would stay with a host family in Addis Ababa and volunteer at a local school while my friends visited family in Gambella, and then we would meet up and travel around the country for the last two weeks of our stay.
-When we landed in Addis, my host brother and his friend greeted me with flowers and about six relatives came to pick up my two friends.
+We decided that for the first two weeks, I would stay with a host family in Addis Ababa and volunteer at a local school while my friends visited family in Gambella.
+Then we would meet up and travel around the country for the last two weeks of our stay.
+When we landed in Addis, my host brother and his friend greeted me with flowers, and about six relatives came to pick up my two friends.
 I should mention that my friends come from a tribe native to South Sudan called the Lou Nuer who are known for two things: their daunting height and ability as warriors.
 Needless to say, after a sufficient amount of intimidation towards my host brother to keep me safe, we went our separate ways.

-It didn’t take me long to realize that my gender, combined with my blond hair and fair skin, was enough to draw more than just a little bit of attention.
-Once, while walking through the streets, a boy sitting outside his house sang a line from a popular Rihanna song, “Hey na na, what’s your name?” as I walked past.
+It didn’t take me long to realize that my gender, combined with my blond hair and fair skin, was enough to draw more than just a little bit of attention from Ethiopian men.
+Once, while walking through the streets, a boy sitting outside his house sang a line from a popular Rihanna song, “Oh na na, what’s your name?” as I walked past.
 Those were probably some of the few English words he knew.
 Heads turned everywhere I went, to the point where one of my friends reminded me later, “You better enjoy this now because you know it won’t be the same once we go back to the States.”

-This was a small hiccup in an otherwise amazing month in Ethiopia, but it did teach me two things: don’t be as trusting as I was and keep your intimidating male friends with you when you travel in Ethiopia.
+This was a small hiccup in an otherwise amazing month in Ethiopia, but it did teach me two things: don’t be as trusting of Ethiopian men as I was and keep your intimidating male friends with you when you travel in Ethiopia.
 It’s unfortunate it has to be this way, but true all the same.